 A personal loan in Singapore allows you to borrow money to meet emergency expenses or pay for special events, such as your wedding or holiday shopping spree.

-It comes with an attractive interest rate and flexible repayment period, making it an excellent financing solution when you need extra cash.
+It comes with an attractive interest rate and flexible personal loan repayment period, making it an excellent financing solution when you need extra cash.

 You can borrow even if your annual income is less than S$10,000 from licensed moneylenders, unlike banks that will require at least S$30,000 per annum.